Duke vs. Clemson odds, prediction: 2026 ACC Tournament semifinal picks from proven model

 Top Clemson vs. Duke predictions

 The model projects the Tigers to have three players score 11.1 points or more, including R.J.
 Godfrey, who is projected to score 12.9 points.
 The Blue Devils are projected to have three players score 10.5 points or more, led by Cameron Boozer, who is projected to score 28.7 points.
-The model is projecting 147 combined points.
+The model is projecting 147 combined point as the Over hits 83% of the time.

 How to make Duke vs. Clemson picks

-The model also says one side of the spread hits in well over 50% of simulations.
+The model also says one side of the spread hits in more than 50% of simulations.
 You can only see that pick at SportsLine.

-So who wins Duke vs. Clemson, and which side of the spread hits in well over 50% of the time?
+So who wins Duke vs. Clemson, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Clemson vs. Duke spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.